-WW1 casualty lists are an excellent resource to use when researching a soldier who fought in the First World War.
-This guide will explain what a casualty list was, where to find and search casualty lists using The Times Digital Archive, and British Newspaper Archive on FindmyPast.
+WW1 casualty lists are an excellent resource to use when researching a soldier who fought in the British Army during the First World War.
+This guide will explain what a casualty list was, where to find them and how to search them using The Times Digital Archive, and British Newspaper Archive on FindmyPast.
 I have also written other guides to researching First World War soldiers:

 I also offer a First World War Soldier Research Service.